hackathonprojs/near-rust-helloworld/README.md

 near login
 ```

-Modify the top of `src/config.js`, changing the `CONTRACT_NAME` to be the NEAR account that was just used to log in.
+Modify the top of `src/config.js`, changing the `CONTRACT_NAME` to be the NEAR account that was just used to log in.  currently set to `helloworld.gameofstake.testnet`

 ```javascript
 …